gsharma38/gsharma.github.io/_pages/about.md

 Selected Work in Progress
 ------
-Seventeen-year Effects of the Targeting the Ultra Poor Program (with Abhijit Banerjee, Rebecca Cai, and Esther Duflo)
+Seventeen-Year Effects of the Targeting the Ultra Poor Program (with Abhijit Banerjee, Rebecca Cai, and Esther Duflo)

 Other Research
 ------